UPBeat-Automation/UPBeat-Hubitat/README.md

 Full setup and install instructions can be found [here](https://github.com/UPBeat-Automation)

+## Driver Notes

+The primary drivers needed for most UPB deployments are `UPB Scene Switch`, `UPB Dimming Switch`, and `UPB Non-Dimming Switch` but other experimental drivers exist.

+The virtual `UPB Multi-Speed Fan Driver`, `UPB Single-Speed Fan Driver` and `UPB Actuator Driver` work in hubitat but are not fully tested against Alexa, Google, and Apple home assistants.

+This is a current area of testing and development.
+You can change the driver associated with the respective device types from the device info view.

 ## License
 This code is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 Copyright (c) 2025 UPBeat Automation.